Dinis Pinto

-Dinis Lourenço Casals Namura Borges Pinto (born 24 August 2000) is a Portuguese professional footballer who plays as a right-back for the Portuguese club Braga.
+Dinis Lourenço Casals Namura Borges Pinto (born 24 August 2000) is a Portuguese professional footballer who plays as a right-back for Primeira Liga club Moreirense.

 Professional career

 Pinto is a youth product of Hernâni Gonçalves, Paços de Ferreira, and Penafiel.
 He began his senior career with Lusitânia, before signing with Braga on 20 July 2021.
 He made his professional debut for Braga as a late sub in a 6–0 Primeira Liga win over Arouca on 30 December 2021.

+On 29 June 2023, recently-promoted to Primeira Liga side Moreirense announced the free signing of Pinto on a three-year contract.